-With single-base identification of methylcytosines, it was possible to categorize the amount and distribution of methylation in each sequence context, over- and under-represented local sequence motifs associated with DNA methylation, and characterize the different methylation composition in diverse environments including euchromatin pericentromeric genomic and heterochromatin, gene bodies, telomeres, transposons and various classes of repeat.
-Furthermore, by analyzing the sequences flanking sites of DNA methylation, it was evident that methylation in CG, CHG and CHH sequence contexts each displayed different surrounding motifs that were enriched for methylation.
-Cokus and colleagues also conducted detailed analysis of the spatial patterning of sites of DNA methylation, identifying distinct correlations between proximal methylation in different contexts that suggest complex relationships between the various forms of methylation.
-Furthermore, a periodicity of 167 nucleotides was discovered between sites of methylation, a spacing that is close to the inter-nucleosome linker length in plants, possibly linker sequences indicating that the are more exposed to DNA methyltransferases or methylation is functionally related to nucleosome positioning.
-Adjacent sites of CHH methylation, which are initiated and maintained by the de novo plant DNA methyltransferase DRM2, frequently displayed a 10 base periodicity, equating to one turn of the DNA double helix.
-Interestingly, recent crystallization of Dnmt3a, the mammalian ortholog of DRM2, with its regulatory factor DNA methyltransferase 3-like protein (Dnmt3L) resolved a tetrameric complex with two active sites that could methylate CG sites separated by one helical turn of DNA (Jia et al., 2007).
-Thus, single-base resolution DNA methylation maps are able to reveal such fine-scale patterns indicative of conservation of the activity of these DNA methyltransferase between plants and mammals.
-Cokus et al. also performed limited BS-seq (90 megabases) on a range of plants containing different combinations of genetic lesions in the DNA methyltransferases MET1, DRM1, DRM2 and CMT3, revealing the effect upon global DNA methylation patterns, methylation of different genomic features, and relationships between methylation in different sequence contexts.
-Finally, the authors also performed limited BS-seq (60) megabases) upon genomic DNA from mouse germ cell tissues, uniquely mapping ~66% of reads to the mouse genome in a demonstration of the technique's applicability to larger mammalian genomes.
+With single-base identification of methylcytosines, it was possible to categorize the amount and distribution of methylation in each sequence context, over- and underrepresented local sequence motifs associated with DNA methylation, and characterize the different methylation composition of diverse genomic environments including euchromatin and pericentromeric heterochromatin, gene bodies, telomeres, transposons, and various classes of repeat.
+Furthermore, by analyzing the sequences flanking sites of DNA methylation, it was evident that methylation in CG, CHG, and CHH sequence contexts each displayed different surrounding motifs that were enriched for methylation.
+Cokus and colleagues also conducted detailed analysis of the spatial patterning of sites of DNA methylation, identifying distinct correlations between proximal methylation in different contexts that suggest complex relationships between the various forms of methylation (Cokus et al. 2008).
+Furthermore, a periodicity of 167 nucleotides (nt) was discovered between sites of methylation, a spacing that is close to the internucleosome linker length in plants, possibly indicating that the linker sequences are more exposed to DNA methyltransferases or methylation is functionally related to nucleosome positioning.
+Adjacent sites of CHH methylation, which are initiated and maintained by the de novo plant DNA methyltransferase DRM2, frequently displayed a 10-base periodicity, equating to one turn of the DNA double helix.
+Interestingly, recent crystallization of DNMT3A, the mammalian ortholog of DRM2, with its regulatory factor DNA (cytosine-5-)methyltransferase 3-like protein (DNMT3L), resolved a tetrameric complex with two active sites that could methylate CG sites separated by one helical turn of DNA (Jia et al. 2007).
+Thus, single-base resolution DNA methylation maps are able to reveal such fine-scale patterns indicative of conservation of the activity of these DNA methyltransferases between plants and mammals.
+Cokus et al. (2008) also performed limited BS-sequencing (90 megabases [Mb]) on a range of plants containing different combinations of genetic lesions in the DNA methyltransferases MET1, DRM1, DRM2, and CMT3, revealing the effect upon global DNA methylation patterns, methylation of different genomic features, and relationships between methylation in different sequence contexts.
+Finally, the authors also performed limited BS-sequencing (60 Mb) on genomic DNA from mouse germ cell tissues, uniquely mapping $\sim 66\%$ of reads to the mouse genome in a demonstration of the technique's applicability to larger mammalian genomes.